When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Introduction

 We apply this framework to two complementary corpora.
-We classify 65 enterprise workflows across all 13 categories of the APQC Process Classification Framework \cite{apqc2024pcf} and find that 74\% are monotonic, meaning they can execute coordination-free without sacrificing correctness.
-We replicate on 13,417 occupational tasks from the O*NET 29.1 database \cite{onet2024} spanning 22 SOC major groups and find 42\% monotonic.
-These classification rates imply that 24--57\% of coordination spending is unnecessary for correctness.
-Multi-agent AI simulations across three model families validate the predictions empirically, confirming that monotonic tasks preserve 100\% validity without coordination while non-monotonic tasks fail completely without it.
+We classify 65 enterprise workflows across all 13 categories of the APQC Process Classification Framework \cite{apqc2024pcf} and find that 74\% are monotonic under our decompositions.
+We extend this classification to 13,417 occupational tasks from the O*NET 29.1 database \cite{onet2024} spanning 22 Standard Occupational Classification (SOC) major groups using a calibrated LLM annotator \cite{eloundou2024gpts, massenkoff2026labor}, and classify 42\% as monotonic under multi-agent decomposition.
+These rates imply that up to 24--57\% of coordination spending is unnecessary for correctness under uniform coordination.
+Multi-agent AI simulations then illustrate the distinction experimentally across three models, where coordinated and uncoordinated conditions differ in whether agents can revise or reconcile one another's outputs and validity is assessed against pre-specified criteria.

 Taken together, these results connect several lines of organizational theory.
-The Bridge Theorem provides the formal underpinnings for Thompson's \cite{thompson1967organizations} verbal classification and advances Malone and Crowston's \cite{malone1994interdisciplinary} program of characterizing dependencies by providing a formal criterion for when coordination is necessary.
-The Coordination Tax, in turn, identifies a new category of transaction cost \cite{coase1937nature,williamson1985economic} that is not merely excessive but structurally unnecessary.
-The practical implication for both is a tiered architecture, whether for human organizations or AI systems, where task topology (not authority structure) determines coordination intensity.
+The Bridge Theorem contributes a formal criterion for a question that Thompson's \cite{thompson1967organizations} verbal classification left implicit and that Malone and Crowston's \cite{malone1994interdisciplinary} program of characterizing dependencies left open, namely when coordination is necessary for correctness at all.
+The contribution is complementary to contemporary organization design work, which emphasizes that actual coordination requirements also depend on who knows what, who influences whom, and which coordination mechanism is deployed \cite{puranam2012epistemic, puranam2018microstructure}.
+Task topology can inform coordination intensity for correctness-critical work, whether in human organizations or AI systems.